 These accounts are in the beneficiary’s name, but they will be controlled by you, the custodian, until the child reaches the age of majority (18 or 21 depending on the state).
 Once the child reaches this age, control is legally transferred over to them and they can use the money as they choose.
 Unlike some of the other college savings plans, the beneficiary of a custodial account cannot be altered once they have been selected.

 Saving for your children’s or grandchildren’s education expenses is one of the greatest gifts that a parent or grandparent can offer.
-If you would like assistance in strategically planning your education contributions, contact Morris Financial Concepts.
+If you would like assistance from a financial advisor in strategically planning your education contributions, contact Morris Financial Concepts.
 We will aim to help you meet your financial obligations while also planning for one of the most valuable gifts you can give.